Become a Spring Power & Gas Customer Today!

 Prior to the 1990s, every state in the United States regulated its energy industry.
 There was only one company (the local utility) that was responsible for all components of your energy service.
 Under deregulation, your local utility still exclusively manages the delivery of your power but the supply, or generation has been opened to competition for suppliers such as Spring Power & Gas to buy energy on the wholesale market and offer a selection of energy products to customers like you.

 What are the benefits of electricity and gas deregulation?

-Energy deregulation has been around for more than two decades in certain states and is designed to ensure consumers have access to adequate and competitively priced energy supplies.
-While your local utility is still responsible for maintaining the wires, pipes and infrastructure that make up the distribution system, reading your meter and responding to emergencies, the utility no longer holds a monopoly on the energy service.
-Customers have the ability to choose from multiple competitive retailers that offer various service plans at competing rates.
+Energy deregulation has been around for more than two decades in certain states and is designed to ensure consumers have access to various suppliers and products.
+While your local utility is still responsible for maintaining the wires, pipes and infrastructure that make up the distribution system, reading your meter and responding to emergencies, the utility no longer is the sole supplier.
+Customers can choose from a range of electric and natural gas suppliers.